Bartolomeu Bueno da Silva

 In 1722, he left São Paulo with the intention of traversing the same sertão he had seen with his father forty years prior.
 Over the course of 3 years, and with great difficulty, he traveled through the sertão in Goiás in search of the legendary Serra dos Martírios.
-After more than 50 years, he found gold in the Rio Vermelho.
+Finally, at over 50 years old, he found gold in the Rio Vermelho.
 He was named chief captain of the mines by Dom João in 1726 and, later on, coronel of ordinances and chief captain of Vila Boa; he founded Arraial de Santana, which became Vila Boa de Goiás in 1736 (though some sources point to the year 1739, arguing that 1736 just corresponds to the year of transmission of the royal order).
 The town is currently the city of Goiás.

 Cora Coralina, a renowned short story writer and poet from Goiás, describes the arrival of Anhanguera as follows: Even in front of the old house, on the side of the river there, more than two hundred years ago, nearing to three hundred, the flag of the "Polistas" arrived.
 The place called Porto da Lapa was where the people of Anhanguera disembarked on 26 July 1728.
 They disembarked and soon ordered everyone to build Lapa church in honor and glory of Nossa Senhora dos Caminheiros that, after passing through and errors made, without recounting the thickness of the sertão, would bring them, in the end, the right direction of the Goiá tribe.